logicalclocks/logicalclocks.github.io/docs/user_guides/projects/git/configure_git_provider.md

 [GitProvider](https://docs.hopsworks.ai/hopsworks-api/{{{ hopsworks_version }}}/generated/api/git_provider/)

-## Conclusion
+## Going Further

-In this guide you learned how configure your git provider credentials.
 You can now use the credentials to [clone a repository](clone_repo.md) from the configured provider.